Mikmeh01/covid-risk-management/README.md

 ## Getting Started

-_provide very short code sample and result to give a grasp of what the project is about and what's achievable with the code (ideally some quick map visualization)_

 Setup a configuration json file to suit the geodataframe you wish to generate, for example :

 ```json